datastaxdevs/advanced-cdc-for-astra/README.md

 - Stop the consumer
 - Disable CDC on table

-Challenge: Creating a site search index with CDC (30 minutes)
+Challenge: Creating a site search index with CDC (30 minutes) [get started](/search-index-challenge.md)
 - Using cql console, create schema of 2 data tables
 - Enable CDC for Astra on both tables (use existing streaming tenant)
 - Create a new streaming topic to hold tagged posts